scipion-em/scipion-em-phenix/README.rst

 Phenix scipion plugin
 =====================

-This plugin allows to use programs from the *PHENIX* software suite within the Scipion framework. **You need to install the CCP4 suite before installing the plugin**, see section "Binary Files" for details.
+This plugin allows to use programs from the *PHENIX* software suite within the Scipion framework. **You need to install the Phenix suite before installing the plugin**, see section "Binary Files" for details.

 Phenix is a software suite that allows model building of macromolecule structures obtained by X-ray crystallography, and that has been extended to other techniques like cryo-EM (see `Phenix home page <https://www.phenix-online.org/>`_ for details).